ansumandotin/Svg-Land/README.md

-Svg Land is a demo project which is made of the Scalable Vector Graphics by the designing tool Figma (https://www.figma.com/) This is a piece of design which tell you a story of a simple web-developer portfolio.
+Svg Land is a demo project which is made of Scalable Vector Graphics by the designing tool Figma (https://www.figma.com/) This is a piece of design that tell you a story of a simple web-developer portfolio.

 Thsi Design Templete is inspired by my own portfolio www.ansuman.in.